nus-cs2103-AY2324S2/ip/README.md

 `OOPS!!!
 Please enter a valid task index to [action].`

+When the user attempts to perform an action (e.g., mark, unmark, delete) on a task with an __index out of range__, BotYue throws the following error:

+`OOPS!!!
+The index is out of range.`

 ### 4. Empty Task Description
 When adding a todo task or a deadline/event task without a description, BotYue responds with: